It’s all too common to complain about how little time we have to get something done or how we’re not the best at time management.

 Now that all your goals and priorities are set, it’s time to analyze and become aware of how you spend your time.

-This process can look a bit lengthy and, hence for some, a “waste of time”, so start small to convince yourself of its importance.
-Good news is that the more effort you put into your time audit, the clearer the image of where your time is going will be.
+This process can look lengthy and, for some, a “waste of time,” so start small to convince yourself of its importance.
+The good news is that the more effort you put into your time audit, the clearer the image of where your time will be.

 The techniques for “auditing” your time are the same for everyone.
 Track your activities on a notebook by hand, or go for a computer-based tool.

 The “manual” way implies you’ll have to write down everything you do every day and how much time you spent on that specific activity.
 Here’s an example:

 Remember John’s list of goals and priorities?
 Now let’s see how he used a simple spreadsheet to manually keep track of his time in the past 30 days:

 Then there’s the automatic method.
 It’s a tried and tested method that works best for agencies, consultants, and creatives irrespective of their experience.
 The best time trackers are digital as they give extra benefits to your classic pen and paper.
 You won’t have to write everything by hand and risk the loss of all information.
 You’ll get notifications of approaching deadlines and be able to create reports with a single click, so you’ll immediately see where your time goes.